Symmetric nuclear matter from the strong interaction

 {\it Conclusions and Outlook.--} In this Letter we have presented first results for the EOS of symmetric nuclear matter at zero temperature over a wide density range starting from QCD.
-At low densities we performed calculations based on a set of recently developed chiral NN and 3N interactions, while for densities beyond three times saturation density we computed the EOS within a functional RG framework directly based on the fundamental quark-gluon dynamics.
-Even though the present approximations underlying both studies break down at an intermediate-density window, the results show a remarkable consistency (in particular for the pressure) and indicate that they can be combined via simple extrapolations.
-At intermediate to high densities, our study suggests that the ground state is governed by diquark dynamics, resulting in a maximum in the speed of sound.
-Ignoring the diquark gap, our functional RG calculations are then found to be in good agreement with well-known results from perturbative QCD calculations at very high densities.
+At low densities we performed calculations based on a set of recently developed chiral NN and 3N interactions, while for densities beyond three times saturation density we computed the EOS {within an FRG framework} directly based on the fundamental quark-gluon dynamics.
+Even though the present approximations underlying both studies break down at an intermediate-density window, the results show a remarkable consistency (in particular for the pressure) and indicate that they can be combined via simple extrapolations. {At intermediate to high densities, our study suggests that the ground state is governed by diquark dynamics.
+From a combined analysis of our results and those from perturbative studies, we infer the existence of a maximum in the speed of sound.} Although the exact position of this maximum in terms of the density cannot be determined conclusively in our present study, its height appears very robust.
+Note that the existence of a maximum for the speed of sound has also been demonstrated for neutron-rich matter based on constraints from neutron star masses~\cite{Bedaque:2014sqa,Tews:2018kmu,Greif:2018njt,Annala:2019puf}.
+Ignoring the diquark gap, {our FRG calculations} are then found to be in good agreement with well-known results {from pQCD calculations} at very high densities.
 A generalization of the presented framework to general proton fractions will give us access to the EOS in the neutron-rich regime, which is relevant for astrophysical applications.
-Furthermore, the functional RG approach is already formulated for general temperatures.
+Furthermore, {the FRG approach} is already formulated for general temperatures.
 An extension of our chiral EFT calculations at low densities to finite temperatures will allow us to also study the temperature dependence of the EOS over a wide density range based on strong interactions.

 {\it Acknowledgments.--~} This work is supported in part by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) -- Projektnummer 279384907 -- SFB 1245, the US Department of Energy, the Office of Science, the Office of Nuclear Physics, and SciDAC under awards DE\_SC00046548 and DE\_AC02\_05CH11231.
 J.B. acknowledges support by the DFG under grant BR 4005/4-1 (Heisenberg program) and by HIC for FAIR within the LOEWE program of the State of Hesse.
 C.D. acknowledges support by the Alexander von Humboldt Foundation through a Feodor-Lynen Fellowship.
 Computational resources have been provided by the Lichtenberg high performance computer of the TU Darmstadt.
 J.B., M.L., and M.P. as members of the fQCD collaboration~\cite{fQCD} would like to thank the other members of this collaboration for discussions and providing data for cross-checks.